xen-42/outer-wilds-localization-utility/README.md

-# Outer Wilds Translation Mod Template
+# Outer Wilds Translation Mod Utility

 This project is meant to have common code required for translation mods.